ebruevcen/ebruevcen.github.io/index.md

 Hi there!

-I'm Ebru Evcen, a fourth-year Ph.D. candidate in Linguistics at the University of California, San Diego.
+I'm Ebru Evcen, a Ph.D. candidate in Linguistics at the University of California, San Diego.
 I am a member of [Language & Development Lab](https://ladlab.ucsd.edu), where I am advised by David Barner.

 My research primarily focuses on psycholinguistics and experimental pragmatics.
 Specifically, I explore how we incrementally build mental representations of events as language unfolds, and I'm intrigued by the process through which listeners develop nuanced linguistic meanings during comprehension.
 Using behavioral methods, I investigate how we arrive at interpretations of utterances that are much richer than what is literally said.